Different Yarns for Different Knitting Machines.

 This weight is popular with men's sweaters & cardigans.

-Silver Reed Standard Bed Machines
+Silver Reed Standard Bed Knitting Machines

 SPORT WEIGHT YARNS